asvae/executors/README.md

 loader.run()
 loader.run()
 // Then he stops.
 3 seconds pass.
 And only then `saveTheForm` command is called.

+// User starts editing the form again. loader.run()
+// Then goes to another page.
+We want to stop execution. loader.reset()
 ```

 DebounceLoader has several public properties: